-British concert pianist Lucy Parham came to prominence when she won the piano final of the BBC Young Musician of the Year in 1984, and has since played with many of the world’s finest orchestras and conductors.
+British concert pianist Lucy Parham came to prominence when she won the piano final of the BBC Young Musician of the Year in 1984.
+She has since played with many of the world’s finest orchestras and conductors.
 More recently, she has become synonymous with performances of Words and Music.
-Lucy teams up with eminent actors, and themes…
+Lucy teams up with eminent actors and…

 Valerie Tryon in conversation with Melanie Spanswick